mihnealun/prox/README.md

 If you really want to speed things up, please consider contributing.

 The idea was to create an easy to deploy application capable to serve semi-static pages really, really fast.
-Prox wants to be a tool capable of mitigating really high load on landing pages during expected traffic spikes (Black Friday or similar campaigns).
+Prox wants to be a tool capable of mitigating
+    - really high load on landing pages during expected traffic spikes (Black Friday or similar campaigns).
+    - high load on mostly static content sites (wordpress, magento, etc.)

 * easy to deploy
     - prox is a single binary application